svenjarene-team/blog/content/english/_index.md

   - title: "Our Goals"
     image: "/images/svneja-rene-desert.jpg"
     image_credit: "Desert near Riyadh, Saudi Arabia 🇸🇦"
-    content: "We are motivated by the desire to meet like-minded people, continuously learn and grow, and contribute to the tech community.
+    content: "We are driven by a desire to meet like-minded people, continuously learn, and contribute to the tech community.
 Our goals include:"
     bulletpoints:
-      - "Networking with other passionate developers and professionals."
+      - "Connecting with other passionate developers and professionals."
-      - "Continuously improving our technical skills and knowledge."
+      - "Constantly improving our technical skills and knowledge."
-      - "Contributing to open-source projects and the broader tech community."
       - "Building innovative and impactful technology solutions."
       - "Traveling and connecting with people from all over the world."
       - "Supporting and being inspired by the contributions of immigrants."
     button:
       enable: false
-      label: ""
-      link: ""

   - title: "Svenja NOW"
     image: "/images/svenja.png"
-    content: "Currently studying Business Informatics at HTW Berlin, focusing on combining business knowledge with technical expertise."
+    content: "Currently, I am studying Business Informatics at HTW Berlin, focusing on combining business knowledge with technical expertise."
     bulletpoints:
       - "Completed a web development bootcamp at Code Academy."
       - "Fluent in German and English, learning Spanish and Arabic."
-      - "Proficient in technologies such as Git, GitHub, and React."
+      - "Learning technologies such as Git, GitHub, and React."
       - "Passionate about learning new languages and cultures."
     button:
       enable: true